Walt Downing: Professional football

 Downing was selected by the San Francisco 49ers in the second round (47th overall pick) of the 1978 NFL draft.
 He signed a contract with the 49ers in June 1978.
 As a rookie in 1978, Downing was a starter in 15 of 16 regular season games for the 49ers.
 He was named to the UPI's NFL All-Rookie team at the end of the 1978 season.
 Although he lost his role as a starter in 1979, he appeared in all 16 games for the 49ers during the 1980 season.
 In 1981, he was a member of the 49ers team that defeated the Cincinnati Bengals in Super Bowl XVI.
 Downing played six seasons and appeared in 83 games for the 49ers from 1978 to 1983.

 In May 1984, the 49ers traded Downing to the San Diego Chargers in exchange for a 1985 draft pick.
 He opted instead to play in the USFL for the Denver Gold.

-Later years
+Later life

 After retiring from football, Downing moved to Massillon, Ohio.
 As of 2011, he was employed as vice president of sales for Green Lines Transportation, a trucking company in Malvern, Ohio.

 Downing's son T. J. Downing played college football for the Ohio State Buckeyes from 2004 to 2006.

 In 2011, Downing was inducted into the Chester County Sports Hall of Fame.
 He had previously been inducted into the Coatesville Hall of Fame and the Coatesville High School Athletic Hall of Fame.